Categories

 6. Serve with whipped cream, cinnamon, or marshmallows.

-Christmas teas: relaxation and winter aromas
+Aromatic Christmas teas: winter relaxation

-Christmas spice tea
+Spiced Christmas tea

 • 1 cinnamon stick